romaonthego/REComposeViewController/README.md

 ## Customization

 REComposeViewController navigation bar can be customized via [UIAppearance](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIAppearance_Protocol/Reference/Reference.html).
+You use the `UIAppearance` protocol to get the appearance proxy for a class.
+You customize the appearance of instances of a class by sending appearance modification messages to the class’s appearance proxy.

 ## Known issues